inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 .. image:: /static/training/intermediate/osm/image63.*
    :align: center

-OpenStreetMap depends on people correcting and editing mistakes.
+OSM depends on people correcting and editing mistakes.
 Editing and validating data is important for improving maps.
 If you do not have time to get in the field with a GPS or trace imagery, validating objects and attribute data is a good way to contribute.